bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 TODO: Explain the lifecycle of the shader asset.

 ### The `WindowRenderPlugin`
-The [`WindowRenderPlugin`] is adds systems that extract window information from the main world into the render world.
+The [`WindowRenderPlugin`] adds systems that extract window information from the main world into the render world.
 It creates two resources:
 + [`ExtractedWindows`]: A mapping from entity ids to extracted window data.
 + [`WindowSurfaces`]: A mapping from entity ids to a `wgpu::Surface` (for each